 - Delivery Frequency

-What you have to do is, first of all, you must define value from the eyes of the customer and identify the service that must deliver that value, then you must align all effort to achieve the required level of delivery agility.
+First of all, what you have to do is, define value from the eyes of the customer and identify the service that must deliver that value, then you must align all effort to achieve the required level of delivery agility.

 Underpinning Kanban there is a solid values foundation.
 It is motivated by the belief that respecting all the individuals that contribute to an organization is necessary (this is actually one of the pillars of Lean – Respect for People).